ZeldrisOG/ZeldrisOG/README.md

 Introduction: Hello Currently I am studying C and I've been enjoying coding on linux with C programming, I enjoy coding on linux more than windows and I want to learn what else I can do in C on linux

-Goals: My goals currently are studying computer science and continue studying C by doing projects because I feel confident enough in my programming skill where I dont need another tutorial to progress just coding more projects will better my skills
+Goals: My goals currently are studying computer science and continue studying C by doing projects because I feel confident enough in my programming skill where I dont need another tutorial to progress just coding more projects will better my skills, I want to learn assembly too

  🐉 **Kali Linux**